 I hear you say "That's cool, but so what?".

 Let's say the A1 allele was for something like the ability to smell a particular scent.
 If this isn't something you would be selecting for, this simulation suggests that there is a chance it could be lost from the population just by chance, a phenomenon called "genetic drift".
 Maybe this scent wasn't important to you, but if it was to the dog (e.g., a pheromone), it would have consequences that might affect some aspect of the physiology or behavior of the dog.
 Perhaps it is an allele that prevents fearfulness; losing it from the breed would definitely have consequences for the welfare of the dog.
 Or maybe it is an allele at a locus that is most beneficial when heterozygous - that is, the genotype A1A2 is more beneficial to the dog than either A1A1 or A2A2, something called "over-dominance".
 If one of the alleles is inadvertently lost from the population, all individuals will be homozygous for the other allele, and beneficial effects of heterozygosity will be unavailable.

 Let's make the number of generations in the simulation 100 so it will be more relevant to dog breeding.
 Change the population size to 50, and leave the allele frequency at 50%.
 Use the button to clear the graph, and run some simulations.

 You should find that the frequency of A1 goes to one extreme or the other (0% or 100%) in many of these simulations.

 Now run some simulations with different population sizes, perhaps 100 and 25.
 How does this affect the graph?

-This simulator makes it easy to explore the effect of population size on the behavior of alleles in the population that you aren't paying any attention (because they are not under selection).
+This simulator makes it easy to explore the effect of population size on the behavior of alleles in the population that you might not be paying any attention to.
 Clearly, the genetic stability of a population is sensitive to the number of individuals.